Mozambique Tanzania Malawi Burkina Faso Niger Uganda Kenya Ethiopia Ecuador Bolivia Mali Peru

 Pilot projects select AE framework(s), priority AE principles, and key indicators to conduct assessment and monitoring of AE performance (AMAP).

 The CCRP deepens knowledge and learning on how to assess principles-based AE performance.

 Relevant external actors, from the local to the global, learn from the CCRP’s experience in deepening AE understanding and practice.

-Lessons learned from AE support and AMAP provide the CCRP with knowledge to further advance agroecology in its CoPs and to engage key external actors to also learn from and apply this learning.
+Lessons learned from AE support and AMAP provide the CCRP with knowledge to further advance agroecology in its CoPs and engage key external actors to also learn from and apply this learning.